junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The Doctor exhales a short breath.
 "We don't know where they're taken to.
 You should have asked him before knocking him out."

 River looks unregretful.
-"Sorry about too eager to taking down the bastard.
+"Sorry about being too eager to take down the bastard.
 Guess I couldn't wait."

 "The book," Cas says glumly.
 "We have to read it now."